Softinnov/gosepa/README.md

-# goSEPA
+# gosepa

-goSEPA is a sepa xml file generation example written in Go compatible with pain.002.001.03 schema (Customer Credit Transfer Initiation V03).
+gosepa is a sepa xml file generation example written in Go compatible with pain.002.001.03 schema (Customer Credit Transfer Initiation V03).

 ## run the tests